Educational qualifications and professional accreditation

 Teaching Awards

-Nick Wong is an applied linguistics researcher and an experienced English for Specific Purposes (ESP) practitioner.
-He is specialized in teaching English for Academic Purposes (EAP), Business English, and English for medical professionals.
-He is also a Senior Fellow of the Higher Education Academy (SFHEA).
+Nick Wong is an applied linguist and an experienced English for Specific Purposes (ESP) practitioner.
+He specializes in teaching English for Academic Purposes (EAP), Business English, and English for medical professionals.
+He is also a Senior Fellow of the Higher Education Academy (SFHEA) and a Fellow of the Lancaster University China Centre.

 Nick Wong's academic career began in 2008 when he started working as a demonstrator at the Department of Linguistics at the University of Hong Kong, where he taught undergraduate courses in General Linguistics, including Cantonese Linguistics, Phonetics, and Languages of the World.
 After that, he joined Tung Wah College in 2010, where he served as the English curriculum leader of the associate degree programme and led courses in Developing English Language Skills (QF Level 4: common core English course for all year-one students, with over 1000 students enrolling every academic year), Business Communication in English (QF Level 5), and Critical Thinking in English (QF Level 5).
 Currently, he is the course lead for RMBI4980, and RMBI4990, where he specializes in teaching academic research writing and project planning.